aucep/shy/README.md

 # shy

-An application to read and save fanfiction from [Fimfiction](https://www.fimfiction.net/)
+An application to browse and read fanfiction on [Fimfiction](https://www.fimfiction.net/)

 ## how to run